ibericode/boxzilla-wp/readme.txt

 = Installing the plugin =

-1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for *Scroll Triggered Boxes* and click "Install now"
+1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for *Boxzilla* and click "Install now"
-1. Alternatively, download the plugin and upload the contents of `scroll-triggered-boxes.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
+1. Alternatively, download the plugin and upload the contents of `boxzilla.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin.

-= Creating a Scroll Triggered Box =
+= Creating a Boxzilla box =

-1. Go to *Scroll Triggered Boxes > Add New*
+1. Go to *Boxzilla > Add New*
 1. Add some content to the box
 1. (Optional) customize the appearance of the box by changing the *Appearance Settings*

 = Additional Customization =

-Have a look at the [frequently asked questions](https://wordpress.org/plugins/scroll-triggered-boxes/faq/) section for some examples of additional customization.
+Have a look at the [frequently asked questions](https://wordpress.org/plugins/boxzilla/faq/) section for some examples of additional customization.

 == Screenshots ==